 Western bluebirds were once common on Vancouver Island and the Gulf Islands, but they had all but disappeared from the region by 1995.
 Their decline was probably due to a combination of Garry oak habitat loss, the removal of dead standing trees that provide nesting cavities and the competition for nest holes with introduced European starlings and house sparrows.

-Since 2017, CVNS has coordinated this conservation effort.
+Since 2017, the Cowichan Valley Naturalists’ Society (CVNS) has coordinated the project.
 Through community engagement and volunteers’ hard work, CVNS is ensuring that the network of over 200 nest boxes on nearly 70 private properties continues to provide nesting sites for western bluebirds and other native cavity nesters.

 A precarious success

 Translocations of this migratory species have been successful, with more adults returning each spring to Vancouver Island and the San Juan Islands and some birds moving between the two locations.
 However, the small population remains vulnerable.
 More translocations may be required to secure this species’ long-term presence on Vancouver Island.